OguzhanAndic/devops24/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

+Answer: to remove the installed software i made a new yml file with almost an identical code, with the diffrence being that i canged the state : to absent instead of present. running the fil/playbook will change the software and give you a "changed" description on the terminal.

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?